wildducktheories/api/README.md

 scope.
 This style of service location is particularly useful for APIs that encapsulate state that is local to the current thread or execution context and that can't easily be communicated with method parameters from the context that establishes the state to the context that needs to make use of it.
+The classic example of this kind of API is a transaction API where a top-level context establishes a transaction and a lower-level context needs to access the transaction for the purposes of attaching to the transaction or calling its commit or rollback methods.

 The APIManager type represents a manager for API instances that can do the following things:

+* <code>newAPI()</code> - create a new default instance of an API without associating that instance with the current thread
-* <code>get()</code> - provide a reference to the current implementation of an API type for the current thread.
+* <code>get()</code> - provide a reference to the current implementation of an API type for the current thread or create a new such instance (using newAPI()) if required.
 * <code>with()</code> - vary the current implementation of an API type, for the duration of the execution of a Runnable or Callable block of code
 * <code>reset()</code> - to cleanup "naked" calls to the <code>get()</code> method that might occur outside